data-lessons/SQL-business/setup.md

 > The data for this lesson is a part of the Data Carpentry Business workshop.
 > The original data for this lesson and the workshop are collected from the
 > [State of Iowa](https://data.iowa.gov/browse?category=Economy)
 > It is open for public use, we have modified the data for the workshop
-{: .prereq}